 Unless we are among the fortunate few that were raised in ‘ideal’ conditions, our self-esteem and self-worth are to varying degrees dependent on what others think about us.
 By caring what other people think, we are opening ourselves up to a bottomless pit of comparison and criticism that will never end.
 Because as we ‘remedy’ one issue, another will simply appear to replace it, and then another and another.

 However, we should not allow our self-worth to be dependent on what others think about us and what we are doing.
 This is because the issues that others have with us and the way we live are just their opinions and only tell us about their thoughts and beliefs, that’s all.
-If we are a steady and stable worker, we may be criticized by our overachieving friend for being too lazy.
+If we are a steady and stable worker, we may be criticized by our overachieving friends for being too lazy.
 Whereas, our lazy friends will consider us to be hardworking and destined for success.

 So, who is right?
 Who should we turn to for validation when all we are ever going to get back are conflicting opinions from different people that will also fluctuate depending on how they are feeling at any given moment?
-For example, when someone is happy they will give us a different ‘evaluation’ than when they are angry, lonely, sick, broken-hearted, or jealous, etc. So, when you think about it, is it really a good idea to form an opinion of ourselves based on the thoughts of others who are fickle and really more interested in themselves than they are in us?
+For example, when someone is happy they will give us a different ‘evaluation’ than when they are angry, lonely, sick, broken-hearted, jealous, etc. So, when you think about it, is it really a good idea to form an opinion of ourselves based on the thoughts of others who are fickle and really more interested in themselves than they are in us?

-Our happiness and well-being are our responsibility and should be our priority.
+Our happiness and well-being are our responsibility

 Self-care is critical for us to enjoy a great life.
 This means that we have to cultivate an amazing relationship with ourselves.
-No longer can self-criticism be tolerated, no longer can we continue to engage in behaviors that knowingly adversely affect our mental, emotional, and physical health.
+No longer can self-criticism be tolerated, and no longer can we continue to engage in behaviors that knowingly adversely affect our mental, emotional, and physical health.

 Instead, we need to invest in our personal growth and development to ensure that we are living a life that we are happy to be living.
-Our relationship with ourselves has to become amazing and this means we have to do things that bring us joy, happiness, that excite and stimulates us, and make us appreciate the very fact that we are alive.
+Our relationship with ourselves has to become amazing and this means we have to do things that bring us joy, and happiness, that excite and stimulate us, and make us appreciate the very fact that we are alive.

 It’s important to realize that where we are now and the things that are happening in our lives are temporary.
 Everything changes….
 This is the nature of reality.
 Your life is not the same as it was ten years ago, last year, or even last week, even though it may seem similar in many aspects.
 Change is inevitable and will not be denied.